 - 10.1.2.
 A securities settlement facility should eliminate or mitigate credit risk by appropriate system design.
-This requires that the facility's rules and procedures ensure that settlement of transactions in the facility occurs on a DvP basis.
-DvP (or PvP or DvD) can and should be achieved for both the primary and secondary markets.
-The settlement of two obligations can be achieved in several ways and varies by how trades or obligations are settled, either on a gross basis (trade-by-trade) or on a net basis, and the timing of when finality occurs. - 10.2.
-Where individual trade values are large, a securities settlement facility that is an exchange-of-value settlement system should eliminate principal risk by providing for contemporaneous real-time gross settlement of linked obligations.
-However, where trade values are small, a securities settlement facility that is an exchange-of-value settlement system may alternatively provide for contemporaneous settlement of linked obligations in a multilateral net batch.
-Only where trade values are small, and where operational requirements necessitate, may linked obligations settle non-contemporaneously. - 10.2.1.
-3.12.3.
-The final settlement of two linked obligations can be achieved either on a gross basis or on a net basis.
-For example, an SSS\Typically, exchange-of-value settlement can settle be achieved in one of three ways: - where the final transfers of both-payment and/or securities and funds-between trade counterparties required to extinguish linked obligations occur contemporaneously and on a grosstrade-by-trade basis throughout the settlement day.
-Alternatively, an SSS can settlein real time (i.e. DvP model 1) - where final securities transfers are settled on a grosstrade-by-trade basis throughout the day but settle funds in real time, with final payment transfers settled on a multilateral net basis at the end of the day or at certain times during the day.
-An SSS can also settle bothprocessing cycle (i.e. DvP model 2)82 - where both final securities and funds transfers and/or final payment transfers required to extinguish linked obligations occur contemporaneously on a multilateral net basis at the end of the day or at certain times during the day. processing cycle (DvP model 3).
+This requires that the facility's rules and procedures ensure that settlement of transactions in the facility occurs on a DvP (or PvP or DvD) can and should be achieved basis for both the primary and secondary markets, subject to market convention.
+The settlement of two obligations can be achieved in several ways and varies by how trades or obligations are settled, either on a gross basis (trade-by-trade or line-by-line) or on a net basis, and the timing of when finality occurs. - 10.2.
+A securities settlement facility that is an exchange-of-value settlement system should eliminate principal risk by linking the final settlement of one obligation to the final settlement of the other through an appropriate delivery versus payment (DvP), delivery versus delivery (DvD) or payment versus payment (PvP) settlement mechanism. - 10.2.1.
+In meeting the requirements 3.12.3. of SSF Standard 10.1, the final settlement of two linked obligations can be achieved either on a gross basis or on a net basis.
+For example, an SSS The choice of settlement model employed by a securities settlement facility will depend on the nature of obligations that it settles.
+Typically, exchange-of-value settlement can settle achieved in one of three ways: - where the final transfers of both-payment and/or securities and funds between trade counterparties required to extinguish linked obligations occur contemporaneously and on a grosstrade-by-trade (or line-by-line) basis throughout the settlement day.
+Alternatively, an SSS can settlein real time (i.e. DvP model 1) - where final securities transfers are settled on a grosstrade-by-trade (or line-by-line) basis throughout the day but settle funds in real time, with final payment transfers settled on a multilateral net basis at the end of the day or at certain times during the day.
+An SSS can also settle bothprocessing cycle (i.e. DvP model 2) - where both final securities and funds transfers and/or final payment transfers required to extinguish linked obligations occur contemporaneously on a multilateral net basis at the end of the day or at certain times during the day. processing cycle (i.e. DvP model 3).

-Regardless of whether an FMIa securities settlement facility settles on a gross or net basis, the legal, contractual, technical, and risk-management framework should ensure that the settlement of an obligation is final if and only if the settlement of the corresponding obligation is final
+Regardless of whether an FMIa securities settlement facility settles on a gross or net basis, the legal, contractual, technical, and risk -management framework should ensure that the settlement of an obligation is final if and only if the settlement of the corresponding obligation is final

 3.12.4.
 DvP, DvD, and PvP can be achieved through different timing arrangements.
 Strictly speaking, DvP, DvD, and PvP do not require a simultaneous settlement of obligations.
 In some cases, settlement of one obligation could follow the settlement of the other.
-For example, when an SSS does not itself provide cash accounts for settlement, it may first block the underlying securities in the account of the seller.83 The SSS may then request a transfer of funds from the buyer to the seller at the settlement bank for funds transfers.
-The securities are delivered to the buyer or its custodian if and only if the SSS receives confirmation of settlement of the cash leg from the settlement bank.
-In such DvP arrangements, however, the length of time between the blocking of securities, the settling of cash, and the subsequent release and
+For example, when an SSS does not itself provide